Maduranga Zoysa

 Maduranga Zoysa (born 27 September 1984) is a domestic Sri Lankan right-hand batsman and leg-break bowler currently playing for Sri Lanka Police SC.
-He recently also joined the Spencer Cricket Club in Surrey, England.
+He was educated at Siri Piyarathana Maha Vidyalaya, Padukka, and Lumbini College, Colombo.
+He has played in England for Dorking Cricket Club in the Surrey Cricket Championship.
+Zoysa holds a UKCC Level 2 coaching qualification and has worked as a coach alongside his playing career at English clubs.

 Zoysa and teammate Krishal Magage held the world record for the highest twenty20 wicket partnership with 64* runs.
+In the 2019 season with Bracebridge Heath in the Lincolnshire ECB Premier League, Zoysa broke the league's individual scoring record, scoring 264 off 137 balls in the Play-Off Final and finishing the season with 1,327 runs at an average of 51.04, including five centuries.
 They held the title for more than four years before surrendering it to Dwayne Bravo and Jerome Taylor, who had 66 runs.